BuyWithMe: History

 Initially founded by a group of local Boston-area friends, including Andrew Moss and Seth Rosen.
 In 2009 BuyWithMe raised $5.5M; and then 2010, BuyWithMe was funded with $36.5M by venture capital firms Matrix Partners, Bain Capital Ventures, and Pinnacle Ventures.
 BuyWithMe's first market was Boston, with San Diego and Washington, DC following.
 By October 2009, BuyWithMe served nine markets and its major competitor was Groupon.
 BuyWithMe had partners such as Foursquare.
 In January, the company appointed Jim Crowley as CEO.
 In June 2011, the company was pursuing a significant push into loyalty with an acquisition of a card-linked offer company.
 The sale to Gilt Groupe came as Crowley struggled to raise venture capital.

-The BuyWithMe founding team went on to other businesses, including Booster by Customink.
+The BuyWithMe founding team went on to other businesses, including Booster by Custom Ink.